 Introduction

-MS-Access have Date/Time Data Field Type to store Date or Time or both Date and Time together.
+MS-Access has a Date/Time Field Type to store Date or Time, or both together.
 When you enter a Date Value into the Field (such as 14/07/2010) the actual value stored in memory is a whole number 40373, the number of days from 30-12-1899.
 Day 1 is 31-12-1899.

-You can easily find this if you type? format(1,"dd/mm/yyyy") in the Debug Window (Alt+F11 to display VBA Editing Window and Ctrl+G to show Debug Window) and press Enter Key to show the result value 31-12-1899.
+You can easily find this if you type, format(1, "dd/mm/yyyy") in the Debug Window (Alt+F11 to display VBA Editing Window and Ctrl+G to show Debug Window) and press Enter Key to show the result value 31-12-1899.

 Like Date; Time is internally stored as a Decimal Number.
 Time at midnight is 0.0 and 0.5 at 12 Noon.
 So the Date and Time Value combined on 14th July 2010 at 12 Noon is 40373.5.